cakebatterandsprinkles/portfolio-gatsby/src/posts/42-typescript.md

 title: "Introduction to TypeScript"
 date: "2021-03-26"
 tags: ["TypeScript", "React"]
-summary: "In this article, I briefly explain some diffences between JavaScript and TypeScript, and give small examples of how to use TypeScript."
+summary: "In this article, I briefly explain some differences between JavaScript and TypeScript, and give small examples of how to use TypeScript features."
 ---

 ### What is TypeScript?

-TypeScript is an open source programming language developed and maintained by Microsoft, and it is simply a **superset** of JavaScript.
+TypeScript is an open-source programming language developed and maintained by Microsoft, and it is simply a **superset** of JavaScript.
 Being a superset means offering every feature JavaScript has, but adding a little bit more on top, such as **optional static typing**, **generics**, and **interfaces**.
 (So TypeScript is nothing to be scared of.
 Underneath, it is our good old JavaScript, but has some additional functionalities similar to a more type-strict language, such as C#.)
-Of course, it comes with a certain disadvantage: it cannot be executed by JavaScript environments, such as the browsers.
-So TypeScript comes with a TypeScript compiler, which compiles TypeScript into JavaScript so that it can be run in JS environments.
+Of course, it comes with a certain disadvantage: it cannot be executed by JavaScript environments, such as the browser.
+So TypeScript comes with a TypeScript compiler, which compiles TypeScript into JavaScript so that it can be run in JavaScript environments.

 ![TypeScript Among Us Illustration](../images/blog/typescript/typescript_amongus.jpg)

-The main advantage of using **TypeScript Type System** is catching errors during development phase.
+The main advantage of using **TypeScript Type System** is catching errors during the development phase.
 With JavaScript, you can only see errors during runtime, when you execute your code, which is not very efficient.
 The type system is an improvement for the development workflow.
-As the code is being written, TypeScript compiler constantly analyzes it, and this is called **type checking**.
-For type checking, the TS compiler uses something called **type annotations** which are simply type rules that the developer defines.
+As the code is being written, the TypeScript compiler constantly analyzes it, and this is called **type checking**.
+For type checking, the TypeScript compiler uses something called **type annotations** which are the type rules that the developer defines.
 This type system is only active during development and not available in runtime.
-(Which makes sense, because TS is run in JS environments and is compiled to JS before it is executed.)
+(Which makes sense, because TS is run in JS environments and is compiled to JS before it is executed anyway.)
 Also, the TS compiler does not do any performance optimizations.

 **⁂ What is in this article?**